code-lab-org/nost-tools/docs/source/examples/firesat/api/scoreboard.rst

 scoreboard.html
 ---------------

-This is the main file for the **Scoreboard** application.
+This is the main file for the **Scoreboard** application and can be run in a regular web browser.
 There isn't a separate config file like the other FireSat+ applications.
-The description for scoreboard.html is commented in the code itself.
+The detailed description for scoreboard.html is commented in the code.

 Cesium resources
 ----------------